-Many employees are still reeling from being unemployed for a time or from losses they incurred when the market first tanked in 2008.
-Debt snowballs fast and with looming debts, many employees are looking to apply for a second job to make ends meet or to pay debt payments from the past.
+Many employees are still reeling from being unemployed for a time or from losses when the market first tanked in 2008.
+Now, people get their feet back on the ground and COVID-19 hits, plummeting millions into the throws of unemployment and joblessness.
+Debt snowballs fast, and with looming debts, many employees are looking to apply for a second job to make ends meet or pay past debt payments.

-1. First and foremost, talk to your current employer.
-Is there any opportunity for overtime, weekend or night work or extra projects that need completed?
-If you can earn extra money while staying in your current job – that is the best way to go to avoid scheduling issues and other problems that may arise when trying to juggle two different jobs.
+1. Talk to your employer.
+First and foremost, talk to your current employer.
+Is there any opportunity for overtime, weekend or night work, or extra projects that need completing?
+If you can earn extra money while staying in your current position – that is the best way to avoid scheduling issues and other problems that may arise when trying to juggle two different jobs.

-2. If that’s not an option, and you’re going to look outside for additional work, make sure that a second job won’t conflict with the job you already have.
+2. Avoid scheduling conflicts.
+If that’s not an option, and you’re going to look outside for additional work, make sure that the position won’t conflict with the job you already have.
 Many companies have conflict-of-interest or non-compete policies about employees—even part-timers or freelancers—working for others within the same industry.
-You also need to make sure that taking on additional work won’t hurt your performance at your current employer.
+It would be best to make sure that taking on additional work won’t hurt your performance with your primary employer.

-3. On your search, you may find the most luck with smaller companies, especially those that advertise jobs with phrases like “self starter” or “freelance.”
-Such jobs typically mean you will have the opportunity to explore and develop a variety of skills.
-Also tap friends and family members or your college alumni network to learn about openings.
+3. Freelance opportunities.
+On your search, you may find the most luck with smaller companies, especially those that advertise jobs with phrases like “self-starter” or “freelance.”
+Such jobs typically mean you will have the opportunity to explore and develop various skills with a flexible schedule.
+Also, tap friends and family members or your college alumni network to learn about potential job openings.

-4. Ideally, you want a second job that will complement what you already are doing—if you’re working in your chosen field.
-If you work part time as a teacher, for instance, try working at a nighttime or weekend tutoring program.
-Or if you work in a medical lab, try finding work as a medical transcriber to expand your skill set within your profession.
+4. Complementary employment fields.
+Ideally, you want something that will complement what you already are doing—if you’re working in your chosen field.
+For instance, if you work part-time as a teacher, try working at a nighttime or weekend tutoring program.
+Or, if you work in a medical lab, try a medical transcriber position to expand your skillset within your profession.